Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: INTRODUCTION

 The design of the attenuation filter depends on several factors, including the desired control flexibility, computational complexity constraints, and required accuracy.
-One common requirement is to ensure that the filter strength is proportional to the corresponding delay length, thereby ensuring a correct decay rate across modes.
+One common requirement is to ensure that the filter strength, namely the per-sample gain, is proportional to the corresponding delay length, thereby ensuring a correct decay rate across modes.
 Early implementations primarily relied on low-order lowpass filters~\cite{moorer1979reverberation, jot1991digital, jot1992analysis, jot1997efficient}, which provided only limited control over a few frequency bands.
 Higher-order filters were later used to simulate the $T_{60}$ in octave bands, among which proportional graphic equalizers (GEQ) became widely popular due to their simplicity~\cite{jot2015proportional}, and availability of accurate designs~\cite{schlecht2017accurate, prawda2019improved, valimaki2024two}.
 These filter designs, however, assume that the target $T_{60}$ values are known.

-While standard methods exist for estimating $T_{60}$ directly from the RIR, typically based on the Schroeder backward integration via energy decay curves (EDCs)~\cite{schroeder1965new}, these approaches often provide wrong estimations.
+While standard methods exist for estimating $T_{60}$ directly from the RIR, typically based on Schroeder backward integration via the energy decay curve (EDC)~\cite{schroeder1965new}, these approaches often yield incorrect estimates.
 Such errors generally arise from mismatches with the assumed single-decay slope model, the presence of high background noise, or non-stationary noise~\cite{morgan1997parametric, karjalainen2002estimation, xiang2001evaluation, gotz2022neural}.
 It is therefore highly desirable to estimate the filter parameters directly from the measured RIR, or from the reverberated material itself.
-The latter poses a significantly more challenging problem and could benefit from recent advances in techniques such as DDSP and other deep learning-based methods.
+The latter poses a significantly more challenging problem that can benefit from recent advances in techniques such as DDSP and other deep learning-based methods.